 Fortunately, when found early, oral cancer is very treatable.
 It’s why we combine a thorough oral cancer screening with every comprehensive oral exam and why we also scan for mouth cancer during your regular hygiene visits.
 We know your mouth better than anyone – even better than you do yourself – and know exactly which rough patches and irregularities, tiny bumps and discolorations, to look for.
 If it has been a while since your last check-up or you can’t remember when you had your last oral cancer screening, please give us a call today.
 It could save your life!

 We usually request that new x-rays be taken at your first visit with us unless suitable x-rays have been taken at another dental office within the last few months and that your x-rays be updated as needed relative to your oral condition.

 Digital dental x-rays allow us to:

-- Check for cavities or signs of decay between teeth or beginning
+- Check for cavities or signs of decay between teeth or beginning under the surface

 - Reveal decay under old fillings

 - Diagnose abscess, cysts, tumors, or infections

 - Expose problems with wisdom teeth

 And because Dr. Reed believes in offering their patients the most accurate, convenient, and safe options possible – even when it comes to the x-rays we offer our Woodlands area patient – both our standard and our panoramic x-rays are digital.
 That means that: